19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (6) Upon a person arrested in pursuance of a warrant issued under subsection (5) being produced before a court, the court shall —

-(a) proceed as though he were produced in pursuance of section 136 of the Criminal Procedure Code; and
+(a) proceed as though he were produced in pursuance of section 153 of the Criminal Procedure Code 2010; and

 [15/2010 wef 02/01/2011]